Vascular Ehlers-Danlos Syndrome (vEDS)

 Diagnosis and Testing

-VEDS is an autosomal dominant disorder.
+vEDS is an autosomal dominant disorder.
 This term means that it can be passed from one affected parent to a child.
 This mode of transmission occurs in roughly half of patients.
 In the others, the mutation arises spontaneously in families without an affected parent.
-Mutations in a gene called type 3 collagen (COL3A1) are the only known causes of VEDS.
-The link at the right provides information about labs that test for mutations in this gene.
+Mutations in a gene called type 3 collagen (COL3A1) are the most common causes of vEDS.
+Mutations in type 1 collagen (COL1A1) may also cause it, though rarely (1).
+The link at the right provides information about labs that test for mutations in EDS.

-It is important to remember that there is considerable overlap between the different forms of EDS.
-This fact means that, in the absence of laboratory testing, accurate subcategorization of EDS in a patient may be difficult or even impossible.
-This fact makes testing important; it is especially so in the case of VEDS, which involves so many potentially fatal complications.
+It's important to remember that features of the different forms of EDS overlap.
+As a result, without laboratory testing, accurate subcategorization of EDS in a patient may be difficult or even impossible.
+This fact makes testing important; it is especially so in the case of vEDS, which involves so many potentially fatal complications.

 Overall, joint hypermobility occurs in a variety of medical conditions, and many people without a medical condition have lax joints.
 In fact, when not part of a disorder, hypermobile joints confer an advantage in sports such as gymnastics and ice skating, as well as in certain forms of dance.

 Marfan syndrome.
 Most medical conditions involvong lax joints are relatively easy to distinguish from EDS, but some are not.
 Marfan syndrome is an example.
 Like EDS, Marfan syndrome is a connective tissue disorder and patients have lax joints.
 Marfan patients generally have a body type called a Marfanoid body habitus.
 This term means that a person is tall and slender, with long arms, hands, fingers, legs, feet and toes.
-A Marfanoid body habitus occurs in a minority of EDS-H patients, but it does not appear to be generally associated with classic EDS.
+A Marfanoid body habitus occurs in a minority of hypermobile EDS patients, and it doesn't appear to be generally associated with classic EDS.
 The Marfan Foundation has many photographs of Marfan patients of different ethnicities.
 Unlike EDS patients, Marfan patients do not appear to have fragile skin and blood vessels.